Kjölur: History

 Like Sprengisandur highland road, the area was probably known since the first times of Icelandic settlement and is mentioned in the Icelandic sagas.
 A track along Langjökull was used as a shortcut between regions during summer.
 This is today known as Kjalvegur hinn forni (Old Kjalvegur) and is still in use for trekking and horse-riding.
 Piles of stones mark the track through the highland desert.
 After some people had perished in a snowstorm by the end of the 18th century, the Kjölur road was forgotten for about 100 years.
 It was rediscovered in the 19th century.

 In the 18th century, the Icelandic outlaw Fjalla-Eyvindur used the Hveravellir hot springs as a settlement.
 One of the hot spots in this area is still used for bathing.

 Transport

 A gravel road known as Kjalvegur (F35) runs through the centre of the area, connecting the Southern Region and Northwestern Region of the country.
 A few smaller tracks lead from the main track, making Hveravellir and Kerlingarfjöll accessible by car.
-Other tracks however, may only be used on foot.
+Other tracks however, may be used only on foot.